Bhutan Tourist and

 07: Date and place of birth -

-Double check that the information is correct; if there
+Double check that the information is

-and complications can take place.
+in Bhutan, delays and complications can take place.

 The actual visa is stamped in your passport only when